module-federation/aegis-host/README.md

 Stop paying the "microservices premium".

+When evaluating microservices as a candidate archicture for your project, the most import aspect to consider is the fact that the end result is a distributed application.
 Microservices are the components of distributed applications.
-Component distribution is how you get deployment independence, which is the chief virtue of microservices.
-However, relative to monoliths, distributed apps are much harder to build and manage.
-So much so, that many projects struggle or fail.
+Distribution is how you achieve deployment independence, which is the chief virtue of microservices.
+The trade-off is, relative to monoliths, distributed apps are much harder to build and manage.
+So much so, that many implementations fail.
 But what if you could eliminate distribution while preserving deployment independence?

 Dealing with increased scope, cost and risk that stems from distribution is called paying the "microservices premium".
 Sometimes the premium is worth it.
-In other cases, not so much.
-While there are other factors (decomposition), what is clear in many cases, projects fail because they can't "pay", leading experts to advise against starting with microservices, but instead introducing them gradually as scope or demand increases.
+But in many cases it results in failed projects, leading experts to advise against starting with microservices, but instead introducing them gradually as scope or demand increases.

 That said, in cases where the implementation does succeed, organizations generally prefer microservices to monoliths because of the increased speed and agility that deployment independence brings.
 So one could make an argument that if the premium were somehow discounted, microservices (if we still want to call them that) would be appropriate for a much wider audience.